 A brief overview of flexible pavement is presented below:

-The type of highway pavement that transmits the imposed wheel load to the underlying layers by grain-to-grain transfer mechanism through the point of contact in their granular structure is known as flexible pavement.
+The type of highway pavement that transmits the imposed wheel load to the underlying layers by grain-to-grain transfer mechanism is known as flexible pavement.
 In simple terms, these are the pavements that transfer the wheel load to a wider area beneath by grain-to-grain contact.
 The load transfer mechanism is depicted in fig 1.

 Fig 1: Load transfer mechanism of flexible pavement

 According to this transfer mechanism, the wheel load is transferred from the uppermost layer to the underlying wider area and the imposed stress decreases with the increase in depth.
 Owing to this concept, flexible pavement is constructed in a number of layers with the topmost layer of the best quality as it is subjected to maximum stress, wear and tear.

 A typical cross-section of a flexible pavement consists of the following layers:

 ⦁ Surface Course:

 The surface course is the topmost layer of the flexible pavement and is generally the layer of the best quality as it has to withstand maximum stresses, wear and tear.
 It is primarily designed to resist the imposed loads as well as to prevent the ingress of water to the underlying layers and to ensure skid-resistant riding surface.